 Here I “populated” our commentary with some verses and chapters from Genesis, and also made a book topic for the entire Genesis book.

 Here we see our small commentary on Genesis starting to take form.
-Notice that the cursor is on “Gen ” in the left hand topic pane, and that in the right hand notes pane, I typed in the beginning of my Genesis book notes.
+Notice that the cursor is on “Gen ” in the left-hand topic pane and that in the right-hand notes pane, I typed at the beginning of my Genesis book notes.

 In my commentary in Spanish, I have fully populated it with nodes (most blank).
 (Note that the Books are in English because I had TW in English language interface at the moment.
 These would change to Spanish if I changed the language interface.)
 Here you can see where you can very easily expand and collapse the tree nodes to find places in a book of the Bible.